 Limit TV and computer time.
-The American Academy of Pediatrics recommends no more than one to two hours of “screen time” per day.
+The American Academy of Pediatrics recommends no more than 1 hour to 2 hours of “screen time” per day.

 Reschedule, don’t cancel.
 If something comes up and you have to miss activity time, plug the activity into a new time slot.

 Set challenges.
 Create small contests for your family members.
 Who can climb the most stairs in a week?
-Who can be the first to walk the dog three times?
-Offer small rewards, such as special stickers on the calendar, or colorful certificates.
+Who can be the first to walk the dog 3 times?
+Offer small rewards like special stickers on the calendar, or colorful certificates.